Why the world needs more insect proof clothing

 Why are there still mosquito-borne diseases?

 First things first.
 Why are there still so many mosquito-borne diseases in the world?
 There are several reasons why mankind has not been able to eradicate them just yet.
 Malaria, for example, comes in four different species that all respond to medicines in their own way.
 And as Malaria infected people do not automatically develop immunity.
 Meaning the disease may hit the same person several times.
 This has everything to do with the fact that mosquito-borne diseases tend to evolve over time.
 Therefore, vaccination is often ineffective, as it fights the wrong ‘version’ of the disease.
 In the case of yellow fever, vaccination is effective but only protects us for ten years.
 So, no matter how you put it; mosquito-borne diseases are an eternal headache.

 Would vaccination do the trick?

 Despite the many studies, new vaccines, and new medicines, mosquito-borne diseases are not expected to disappear any time soon.
 Imagine there was an effective vaccine for all mosquito-borne diseases in the world.
 Who would pay for them?
-Many of the mosquito-borne diseases occur in countries in tropical areas; countries that cannot afford to pay for all the vaccines themselves.
+Many of the mosquito-borne diseases occur in countries in tropical areas.
+Countries that cannot afford to pay for all the vaccines themselves.
 And even if they could, how would they make sure every single citizen got vaccinated?
 Due to globalisation, people more and more travel to foreign countries, transmitting diseases that can hit other parts of the world.
-This happened with Zika, a mosquito-borne disease that occurred in Brasilia but has now spread throughout the Americas and Europe.
+This happened with Zika.
+A mosquito-borne disease that occurred in Brasilia, Brazil but has now spread throughout the Americas and Europe.

-Do you want to know more about insect repellent clothing and permethrin?
+Do you want to know more about insect repellent clothing and its biocide?
 Download our new white paper “Itchy questions about permethrin regulation- an essential overview” for free or visit our Insect Proof page to discover more!